Meters, Leaks & Pipes

 Emergency Water Shutoff

 Your home has two shutoff valves.
 One is owned by the city and should only be accessed by city staff.
-The other is your personal shutoff valve that you should be able to access.
+The other is your personal shutoff valve that you are responsible for and should be able to access.
 It is important to know where the water shutoff valves are located before an emergency occurs.

 Personal Shutoff Valves

-These valves completely turn off water to the house and may be found in one of the following locations:
+These valves completely shut off water to the house.
+It is the homeowner's responsibility to know where their shut-off valve is located and how to use it.
+These valves may be found in one of the following locations:

 - In the crawl space where the water line enters the home